-Temperature stress responses yield meaningful insights into aging pathways, but until recently they have received less research interest because comparatively few targets for intervention have been identified.
-However, an understanding of cold and heat stress response is important, and potentially druggable targets are appearing.
+Cold plunges have become a hot topic in longevity medicine, but is there any real evidence that they work?
+Studies of temperature stress responses have yielded meaningful insights into aging pathways, but until recently they have received less research interest.
+However, an understanding of cold and heat stress response is important, and there are potentially meaningful therapies worth considering.

-Benefits of cold exposure likely relate primarily to brown adipose tissue (BAT), the function of which is thermogenesis in response to cold, and importantly also to modulate energy balance and insulin sensitivity.
-BAT develops in the embryonic stage, but was believed to diminish by adulthood.
-BAT is hard to detect, but a recent series of positron emission tomography (PET) scans - which create images based on metabolic activity - identified a cohort with metabolically active BAT.
-The presence of BAT correlated with lower odds of type 2 diabetes, dyslipidemia, coronary artery disease, cerebrovascular disease, congestive heart failure, and hypertension.
+Benefits of cold exposure relate primarily to brown adipose tissue (BAT), the function of which is thermogenesis in response to cold, and importantly also to modulate energy balance and insulin sensitivity.
+BAT develops in the embryonic stage, and was believed to diminish by adulthood.
+It's hard to detect, but a recent series of positron emission tomography (PET) scans - which create images based on metabolic activity - identified a cohort with metabolically active BAT.
+The subjects with BAT had lower odds of type 2 diabetes, dyslipidemia, coronary artery disease, cerebrovascular disease, congestive heart failure, and hypertension.

 "Normal" fat or white adipose tissue (WAT) can be induced by cold exposure to undergo partial browning, a phenomenon termed beiging (as in turning beige).
 Beiging can be produced by daily application of ice packs to the thigh, with systemic effects mediated by mitochondrial respiration.
-Despite this increased understanding of brown and beige adipose metabolism, and devoted advocates of ritual ice water plunges and cryotherapy, clinical evidence remains scant.
+Even a daily cold shower has measurable benefits, if you can do it.